broadinstitute/longbow/docs/commands/correct_umi.md

   -x, --reject-bam PATH     Filtered bam output (failing reads only).
   -f, --force               Force overwrite of the output files if they exist.
                             [default: False]
+  --pre-extracted           Whether the input file has been processed with
-  --help                    Show this message and exit.
+                            `longbow extract`  [default: True] --help                    Show this message and exit.
 ```